SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/2_setupailaunch.md

 # Setup SAP AI Launchpad for Generative AI Hub

-SAP AI Launchpad is a multitenant software as a service (SaaS) application in SAP Business Technology Platform.
+SAP AI Launchpad is a multitenant software as a service (SaaS) application in the SAP Business Technology Platform.
 You can use SAP AI Launchpad to manage AI use cases (scenarios) across multiple instances of AI runtimes (such as SAP AI Core).

 SAP AI Launchpad also provides generative AI capabilities via the Generative AI Hub.